Labour’s Tax Reforms: What to Expect

 Prior to the election call, the Conservative government had proposed significant reforms to the non-dom tax regime in the 2024 Spring Budget, set to take effect from April 2025.
 These changes aligned with Labour’s pre-existing plans.
 However, the Conservative proposals have not yet been enacted into law.

-It is anticipated that any draft legislation will be revised to incorporate Labour’s more comprehensive approach, which aims to abolish non-dom status once and for all, replacing it with a modern scheme for people genuinely in the country for a short period.
+It is anticipated that any draft legislation will be revised to incorporate Labour’s more comprehensive approach, which aims to Replace the current non-dom regime with a revised residence-based system, subject to parliamentary approval and legislation.

 Inheritance tax